-Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish
+Winter Fly Fishing: 20 Guide Tips And Tactics For More Fish

-Using these winter fly fishing tactics and tips that myself and my guides use that will guarantee you more fish during the winter.
-You see, we fish and guide for trout and steelhead all winter so we’ve figured out what to do and what not to do.
-I’m also including some tips you won’t see anywhere.
+Using the same tactics and tips that my guides and I use when fly fishing in the winter can guarantee you more fish during the winter.
+I guide for trout and steelhead all winter, so I’ve figured out what to do and what not to do.
+I’ll also include some tips you won’t see anywhere else.

-Anglers that don’t adapt and continue to use warmer water methods and warmer water flies will struggle to catch fish.
-Even fishing in the same summer and fall spots can be a big mistake.
+Anglers who don’t adapt and continue to use warmer water methods and flies will struggle to catch fish.

 Winter fishing can be very good for a few reasons: